About Ben Werdmuller

-In Werd I/O, he discusses the business, culture, and implications of technology, outside of the hype cycle.
-Its readers include media executives, activists, startup founders, and Silicon Valley tech luminaries.
+In Werd I/O, I discuss the business, culture, and implications of technology, outside of the hype cycle.
+Its readers include media executives, activists, startup founders, and big names in Silicon Valley tech.
 It's always free, independent, and reader-supported.

 Reader-supported but always free